THE ULTIMATE OBLIQUES WORKOUT GUIDE

 Another often overlooked movement pattern, improving top-down rotation will translate well into other exercises and movements.

-HOW TO DO IT: It’s important to take the legs out of it.
-You don’t want to fatigue the hip flexors.
-So, I want you to keep your feet on the ground.
-Now focus on driving that rotation from the top down.
-Reinforce the proper mechanics by turning this into a row.
+- Now focus on driving the trunk rotations from the top down.
+Reinforce the proper mechanics by turning this into a row, side to side.
 Pretend like you’re doing a Cable Row and drive your elbows far back behind you as you can.

 WHAT MAKES IT EFFECTIVE: Focusing on driving the elbows back can reinforce that you’re actually getting good rotation from the shoulders up on the torso and you’re not just tapping your hands back and forth.